University of Cambodia: Southeast Asia Television and Radio

-Southeast Asia Television (SEATV) and Radio has been a long-standing partner of The University of Cambodia and is located on the University's campus.
+Southeast Asia Television (SEATV) and Radio has been a long-standing partner of The University of Cambodia and is located on the university's campus.
 SEATV serves as a training center for the College of Media and Communications, where students can learn hands-on from the experts.
 SEATV also hosts and broadcasts several UC events, such as the annual graduation, and then airs them, along with UC TV and radio commercials.

 Research

 In conjunction with the university's colleges and schools, UC has set up specific institutes and centers to coordinate research and training efforts across academic disciplines.
-The University operates the Institute for Research and Advanced Studies (IRAS), the Council for Research and Creativity, the ASEAN Study Center (ASC), the Skills and Career Development Center (SCDC), the Center for English Studies (CES), and the Asia Leadership Center (ALC).
+The university operates the Institute for Research and Advanced Studies (IRAS), the Council for Research and Creativity, the ASEAN Study Center (ASC), the Skills and Career Development Center (SCDC), the Center for English Studies (CES), and the Asia Leadership Center (ALC).
 Additionally, the university has established numerous think tanks including the Asia Economic Forum in May 2005, and later, the Asian Faiths Development Dialogue.
 Over the past few years, UC has launched a number of new publications, including the Cambodian Journal of International Studies, Monograph Series, Occasional Paper Series, Working Paper Series, and UC Bulletin.
 They can be found in print and online.

 Alumni

-To date, UC has held 17 annual graduations and has over 4,000 alumni.
-In the past 18 years, UC had educated and trained almost 20,000 alumni in both degree and non-degree programs.
+To date, UC has held 18 annual graduations and has over 20,000 alumni in both degree and non-degree programs.